 Mometasone nasal Side Effects

-Some side effects of mometasone nasal may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for mometasone nasal may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to mometasone nasal: nasal spray

 In addition to its needed effects, some unwanted effects may be caused by mometasone nasal.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking mometasone nasal:More common

 - Bloody mucus or unexplained nosebleeds

 - cold or flu-like symptoms

 - cough or hoarseness

 - increased abdominal or stomach pain and cramping during menstrual periods